Michael Patrick, Chair

-Anne Kaiser, Chair
+Anne Kaiser, Founding Board Member, Past Chair

 Kaiser serves as vice president of Community and Economic Development for Georgia Power.
 She previously served as vice president of Georgia Power’s Northwest Region.
 Prior to joining Georgia Power, she held senior marketing positions with KPMG, Westminster Schools of Atlanta and Alston & Bird.
 She currently serves on the board of directors of Berry College and is the chair of the Dean’s Council of the Rollins School of Public Health at Emory University.
 She is a graduate of the National Association of Corporate Director’s “Director’s College,” as well as Leadership Atlanta.
 Kaiser earned a bachelor’s degree in Public Relations from the University of Georgia and is a graduate of the Advanced Management Program of Harvard Business School.
 She and her husband, Mark, reside in Atlanta.

-James M. Hull, Vice Chair
+James M. Hull, Founding Board Member

 Hull is the member manager of Hull Property Group.
 He currently serves on the Board of Regents of the University System of Georgia and is the chairman of the University System of Georgia Foundation.
 He also serves on the boards of the Community Foundation of the Central Savannah River Area, Medical College of Georgia Foundation, Augusta State University Foundation, Augusta Warrior Project and America’s Warrior Partnership.
 Hull is a member of the board of visitors for Georgia Regents University and the board of directors of the Georgia Regents Health System.
 Hull is a recipient of the Augusta Bar Association’s Liberty Bell Award, Augusta State University’s President’s Award and the Society of Fundraising Professional’s Philanthropist of the Year Award.
 Hull is a recipient of an honorary doctorate in Humane Letters from Georgia Regents University.
 He and his wife, Karen, have four children and reside in Augusta.